By Molly Patrick

 Here are three reasons to start incorporating a couple of tablespoons of ground flaxseeds into your daily routine.

-ONE – It has been shown that flaxseeds lower blood pressure better than blood pressure lowering medication.
+1: It’s been shown that flaxseeds lower blood pressure better than blood pressure lowering medication.

 A few years back there was a rare dietary study done on humans to see if flaxseeds are beneficial in lowering blood pressure.
 This was a double blind, placebo controlled, randomized trial – the best of the best as far as scientific studies go.
 Here’s something to chew on before I get to the results.